compdatasci/docker-jupyter/README.md

-## Docker Images for R with Jupyter Notebook
+## Docker Images for Jupyter Notebook

 This repository contains the Dockerfiles for building a lightweight Docker image for Octave, R, SciPy, and Pandas  with Jupyter Notebook.
 It also includes some useful Jupyter Notebook extensions, including LaTeX environment and spell checker.